elsewhat/thinkweek-dparnas-2024/docs/multi-agent/crewai.md

 ructor, google-cloud-core, fastapi-cli, boto3, opentelemetry-instrumentation-fastapi, opentelemetry-exporter-otlp-proto-http, opentelemetry-exporter-otlp-proto-grpc, mem0ai, langchain-text-splitters, langchain-openai, google-cloud-s torage, google-cloud-resource-manager, google-cloud-bigquery, fastapi, cohere, langchain, google-cloud-aiplatform, chromadb, langchain_community, langchain-experimental, langchain-cohere, embedchain, crewai_tools, crewai
 ```

+## Thoughts
+CrewAI+ product is a central part of there offering and in many ways it's not a traditional open-source project.
+Nothing wrong necessarily with this, but worth being aware of.